glarmer/Hide-and-PEAK/README.md

 3.)
 Start the game and close it again, this does the first time set up for Bepinex. <br>
 - Linux users: set the launch option `WINEDLLOVERRIDES="winhttp=n,b" %command%` before running the game.

 4.)
-Navigate to ...\PEAK\BepInEx\plugins, Download and extract the PeakUnlimited.dll from "Manual Download" on Thunderstore into this folder. <br>
+Navigate to ...\PEAK\BepInEx\plugins, Download and extract the hide_and_peak.dll from "Manual Download" on Thunderstore into this folder. <br>
 5.)
 If you customise your taunts, ensure the `sounds` folder econtains **the same WAV files** as the host. <br>
 6.)
 Run the game <br>